 To date, the names of the trust fund’s principals were not publicly known.
 Earlier today, some of the names leaked out in social media.

 Robyn Murphy, the publicist, and Tonya Bana, the Pikesville lawyer, confirmed to The Brew that they established the Mosby fund last May in the District of Columbia.

-The fund is represented by Kelley C. Miller, a senior partner at Reed Smith whose criminal team, headed by Scott Bolden, will represent Baltimore State’s Attorney Marilyn Mosby in her upcoming trial.
+The fund is represented by Kelley C. Miller, a senior partner at Reed Smith in Washington, whose criminal team, headed by Scott Bolden, will represent Baltimore State’s Attorney Marilyn Mosby in her upcoming trial.